Designations Congruent with Things: Chapter 17

 They look at each other for another long interval until Hermann drops his eyes, his shoulders tense, his expression distressed, and yes, Newt feels acutely bad for him but his compassion is a little limited at the present moment for obvious reasons.
 “You were hunting me, don’t even lie, I can tell.”

-“You’re insane,” Hermann hisses, and turns on his heel, leaving Newt in the dark kitchen.
+“You’re insane.”
+Hermann turns on his heel, leaving Newt in the dark kitchen.

 That seems a little harsh, Caitlin Lightcap says comfortingly, primarily because it might be true.

-“Thanks,” Newt whispers in absent sarcasm, then follows Hermann back to the living room, lit by the setting of the sun over Oblivion Bay.
+“Thanks,” Newt whispers in absent sarcasm, then follows Hermann back to the living room, lit by the setting sun over Oblivion Bay.

-Hermann is looking out the window over the dark water, breathing a little bit too quickly and too obviously.
+Hermann looks out the window at the dark water, breathing a little too quickly and too obviously.

-“Dude, it’s fine,” Newt says, coming to stand next to him.
+“Dude, it’s fine.”
+Newt comes to stand next to him.
 “It’s fine.
 You think I haven’t done the velociraptor thing like eight times already?
 I have.
-There are a lot of seagulls around here, let me tell you, and pretty much every time they show I get this urge to chase them down, using wings I don’t have by the way, which is weird, everyone agrees.
+There are a lot of seagulls around here, let me tell you, and pretty much every time they show I get this urge to chase them down using wings I don’t have, by the way, which is weird, everyone agrees.
 I freaked out a little bit and backed up, so there you go.
-That triggered a thing, a thing that we do now.
+That triggered a thing, a thing we do now.
 Predation instincts.
 We have them anyway.
 Humans are predators, you know.
 You can tell because our eyes are pointed in the same direction for depth perception rather than oriented laterally for maximum field of view.
 We’re a little bit unimpressive as predators, though?
 Except for our brains.
 Our brains are vicious bastards, pretty much universally.”

-“You’re babbling,” Hermann says shortly, not looking at him.
+“You’re babbling,” Hermann says, not looking at him.

 “Um, excuse me, I’m pretty sure I’m reassuring you.”